addadda023/GPT-2-text-generation/Readme.md

 ## GPT-2 fine-tuning

-Use the accompanying colab [notebook](https://github.com/addadda023/GPT-2-text-generation/blob/master/Train_a_GPT_2_Text_Generating_Model.ipynb) to understand more.
+Use the accompanying colab [notebook](https://github.com/addadda023/GPT-2-text-generation/blob/master/Train_a_GPT_2_Text_Generating_Model.ipynb) in this repository to understand more.
 In summary:

 * Use gpt-2-simple to load gpt-2.
 * Load the input text file.